vikashkumar8983/vikashkumar8983/README.md

 ## :sassy_man:  About me
 - :school: I am a 3rd year B.Tech student at `NIT Jamshedpur`
-- :technologist: I love using Software as a solution for every `Problem`
+- :technologist: I love using software as a solution for every `Problem`
 - :computer: I am a competitive programmer and MERN web developer
 - :question: Ask me about `DSA , Competitive Programming, Web Development`
 - :nerd_face: Always `learning new things`